 Israeli salad is a chopped salad packed with vibrant vegetables, chickpeas, and fresh herbs in an oil-free lemony dressing.
 Made ahead of time, the flavors in this Israeli salad enhance as it chills.

 (CAJUN POTATO SALAD)

 Spice up your next barbeque with this cajun potato salad recipe.
 Loaded with vegetables and dressed in a tangy cajun dressing, this cajun potato salad will wow your friends at the next potluck, picnic or outing.

 Italian pasta salad is one of my favorite cold pasta salads.
 Loaded with various fresh vegetables, roasted asparagus, and white beans, this pasta salad checks all the boxes in one delicious bowl.
-Dressed in a creamy, oil-free Italian dressing, this pasta salad will be your new favorite salad to serve this spring and summer.
+Dressed in a creamy, oil-free Italian dressing, this pasta salad will be your new favorite vegan summer salad to serve this spring and summer.

 Savory meets sweet in this beet salad dressed in an oil-free balsamic vinaigrette and topped with tofu feta cheese.
 Don't be surprised when they ask for seconds.

 Something magical happens when toasted walnuts, apples, red onions, and vegan tofu feta cheese are in a bowl of green.
 Then those fabulous ingredients are tossed in an oil-free walnut apple salad dressing, and the world becomes a better place.
 Turn simple ingredients into an incredible vegan summer salad.